rolandomathias/blockchainvalue/README.md

 To upload changes to GitHub just commit and push your modifications to remote repository, in GitHub desktop you can do it in two simple steps:

-* Enter some commit message for your changeset and press "Commit"
+* Enter some commit message for your change-set and press "Commit"
 * Press "Sync"